nrfconnect/sdk-sidewalk/tests/manual/simple_bootloader/README.rst

 This is a simple application to be updated via sidewalk dfu process.
 It is significantly smaller then any Sidewalk sample.

-Maintenace notes
+Maintenance notes
 ================
 .. note::
-   This appclication is designed to wrok with sidewalk template_ble sample
+   This appclication is designed to work with sidewalk template_ble sample

 Configuration:
    * prj.conf - From Kconfig.dependencies config SIDEWALK_DFU_BOOTLOADER
-   * pm_static.yaml - coppied from template_ble.
+   * pm_static.yaml - copied from template_ble.
 Setting storage added as static partition (values from ninja partition_manager_report) to keep application footprint small.

 Requirements
 ************